dpc-sdp/WoVG-GMP-360/GTM360/README.md

 * Remove "CE - routeChange - Page not found - WOVG"
 * Click "Choose a trigger to make…"
 * Select "Page - DOM Ready - Page Not Found - WOVG"

+# **5 - GA4 setup**
+Before you begin this implementation, you will need to ensure that there is a GA4 property set up in Google Analytics.
+If there is no property configured, or to ensure your existing property is set up to work with this GTM container, please refer to the [WoVG - GA4 Property Configuration - Base Container Version March 2022 document.](https://drive.google.com/file/d/1BQddlDjEGA1CBoUZnXIDNeSd354ExqNW/view?usp=sharing)